IdeallyGrey/BCPE/README.md

 Find and download the latest release (It should be bellow the "About" section on GitHub), and then extract the contents (If you downloaded the .tar.gz version, this can be done with the command "tar -xvf [filename]").
 Enter the new directory, where you should see a file labled "bcpe.sh".
 Start the editor by running "./bcpe.sh".

-In the editor:
+Once in the editor:

 In the editor you may run commands, add characters to your design, or add items to your design.
-When adding characters (|, #, \*, a, 7, etc..) to the design in the editor, you must enter one character at a time.
+When adding characters (such as: |, #, \*, a, 7, etc..) to the design in the editor, you must enter one character at a time.
 When adding items, enter the two character code for the coresponding item.
 The same goes for commands.
 For a " " (space) enter 'sp'.

 # To Undo Changes
 (NOTE: You must be logged into the same user that you used the editor with.)